 - Tell me about yourself?

 When this question comes up, which it always does, I keep the answer specific to my career and very succinct (if you don’t know your career history know one will!)

 “After leaving University in 2003 I accepted my first full-time role at Deloitte and spent a year and a half there as a team administrator.
 During this time, I came to realise that I loved working with the support staff team and moved from there to my next role as Personal Assistant and Administrator at the ICAEW.
 I worked at the ICAEW for 3 and a half years and in that time was promoted to an Account Manager where I looked after 12 Committees and supervised one administrator.
 Unfortunately, I was made redundant but successfully moved on to my next role as a PA to the Business Assurance Director at Lloyd’s Register.
 I thoroughly enjoyed my time in this role and learnt a great deal, but was fortunate to be targeted for my next role at BMS where I am currently Executive Assistant to the COO, CFO and Company Secretary”

 - Why do you want to leave your current job?

-Unless you have been made redundant, which is a common answer these days unfortunately, this question can result in quite a negative answer.
-There is the temptation to have a bit of a moan about your current /previous employee but I really recommend you try to find a positive answer to this.
-Having conducted interviews in the past there is nothing worse than hearing someone complain about their last job, it just sounds unprofessional.
+Unless you have been made redundant, which is a common answer these days, unfortunately, this question can result in quite a negative answer.
+There is the temptation to have a bit of a moan about your current /previous employer, but I really recommend you try to find a positive answer to this.
+Having conducted interviews in the past, there is nothing worse than hearing someone complain about their last job, it just sounds unprofessional.

 - What are your strengths?